The most important answers on the subject of the 2022 tax return for small business owners

 Submitting a statement of revenues and expenditures

-With the statement of revenues and expenditures, small business owners and sole proprietorships calculate in the tax return how much profit they made in 2022.
-In doing so, you list your business income and your business expenses.
-The difference is the profit your business has made.
+With the income-surplus calculation, small and sole proprietors calculate in their tax return how much profit they made in the year 2023.
+For this, you write down your business income and business expenses.
+The difference yields the profit that your company has generated.

-The tax office uses your calculated profit to determine your income tax.
-And what’s more: this is how it can be determined whether you are still a small business owner.
+The tax office bases your income tax on the profit you calculated.
+And: This is how it is determined whether you are still considered a small business owner.

 When you have to file your tax return

-If you can already foresee that you will not meet the deadline for submission, you can apply for an extension of the deadline.
-Give reasons and name a new date.
-The tax office accepts a longer illness, missing receipts, or a move as a justification.
+Tip: If you already foresee that you will not be able to meet the deadline, apply for an extension.
+Justify this and propose a new deadline.
+The tax office accepts reasons such as prolonged illness, missing documents, or a move.

 Where to send the tax return

-As a rule, companies must submit their tax returns electronically to the tax office.
-For this purpose, they can, for example, use the “Elster” portal provided by the tax office.
+Typically, companies must submit their tax returns electronically to the tax office.
+For this purpose, they can use the "Elster" portal provided by the tax office, for example.

 Settle back taxes with a loan from Puls